Chania Airport Guide ✈️: All You Need to Know!

 Explore Crete with a Crete Car Rental!

-Car rental prices are generally higher during peak summer months (June to August) due to increased demand.
-Chania car rental is ideal for travelers planning to explore western Crete, including remote beaches and mountain villages not accessible by public transport.
-It is best suited for families, couples, or visitors on flexible itineraries who want convenience and independence during their trip.
+Car rental prices are generally higher during peak summer (June–August) due to demand.
+Chania car rental is ideal for travelers exploring western Crete – including remote beaches and mountain villages not accessible by public transport – and is best for families, couples, or visitors on flexible itineraries who want convenience and independence.

 Agora Covered Market in Chania